 Early childhood behavior and tantrums

-Since I haven't been able to find a good concise guide that does this justice, and many parents have commented on how helpful my technique has been for them, I've decided to publish my own approach here.
+Since we haven't been able to find a good concise guide that does this justice, and many parents have commented on how helpful my technique has been for them, we've decided to publish my own approach here.
 So here we go!

 Dr. Joel's ten highly effective steps for raising a kind and happy child:

 Be the person you want them to be.
 Being a kind role model around them on a day-to-day basis is more likely to influence them than telling them to be kind when they’re not wanting to be.

 Stay calm and collected.
 If they get worked up, demanding, frustrated, angry, etc., and this eventually leads you to become frustrated, worked up, etc., then it serves as a reinforcement to their behavior.
 It mirrors the behavior, and going back to #1, models that behavior to them as the appropriate way to handle conflict.

 Empathize with their struggle.
 What may not seem like a big deal to us (e.g. getting to push a button) may be a huge deal to them.
 If they don’t get the sense that you understand how grave an issue this is for them, they will let you know.
 Usually by kicking and screaming to convey the severity of the issue.
 If you let them know right off the bat you can see how important this is to them, that reduces the need for them to demonstrate that to you.
 It also maintains closeness and compassion.